-I’ve been craving spice and heat lately since I’m on an Autoimmune Paleo version of a Whole 30.
+I’ve been craving spice and heat lately since I’m on an Autoimmune Protocol version of a Whole 30.
 While both hot and spicy foods are out of the question – darn you, pesky nightshades! – I realized that what I really wanted was something asian-inspired.
 I couldn’t have my favorite curries, but I could definitely whip up something with lots of flavor and a little tangy kick if I set my mind to it.
 So I came up with these Ginger Garlic Parsnip Noodles!

 This post contains affiliate links.
 Read what that means to you here.

 I like the parsnip noodles raw in this dish because they remind me of the noodle salads I used to love, laden with super crispy bean sprouts.
 The parsnip noodles emulate that nicely – plus a no-cook dish is always awesome to keep stashed away in your memory!
 The other thing about the parsnip noodles is that they do soften a little when tossed in the lime, garlic & ginger dressing, so they don’t end up being that obnoxious hard-raw texture of other raw dishes I’ve tried.
 They’re crunchy, but they’re not going to break your teeth or make you chew so hard you get bored – or does that only happen to me?
 You can also saute the parsnip noodles beforehand if you prefer and I’ve given you instructions for that, too.